Reverse Information Projections and Optimal E-statistics: The Reverse Information Projection

 A more general example, which can be seen as a template to create such situations, is given in Appendix~\ref{app:supp}.
-The common theme is that $\mathcal{C}$ is defined using only constraints of the form $\sum g(i)q(i)=c$, where $g$ is some positive function such that $\lim_{n\to \infty} g(n)=0$.
-Since $\mathcal{C}$ only contains probability measures, there is the additional constraint that $\sum q(i) f(i)=1$, where $f$ denotes the constant function $f\equiv 1$.
-This function $f$ dominates all other constraints $g$ in the sense that $\lim_{i\to \infty} \nicefrac{g(i)}{f(i)}=0$, but is itself not dominated by any of the constraints in the same manner.
-As shown in the theorem below, any constraint on $\mathcal{C}$ that is dominated by another in this way cannot be violated by taking the point-wise limit of elements of $\mathcal{C}$.
-Therefore, if we add a restriction to $\mathcal{C}$ that dominates the constant function $1$, i.e. that is defined by some function $g$ with $\lim_{n\to \infty} g(n)=\infty$, then the RIPr cannot be a strict sub-probability measure.
+The common theme is that $\mathcal{C}$ is defined using only constraints of the form $\sum_i f_1(i)q(i)=c$, where $f_1$ is some positive function such that $\lim_{n\to \infty} f_1(n)=0$.
+Since $\mathcal{C}$ only contains probability measures, there is the additional constraint that $\sum_i f_0(i)q(i) =1$, where $f_0$ denotes the constant function $f_0\equiv 1$.
+This function $f_0$ dominates all other constraints $f_1$ in the sense that $\lim_{i\to \infty} \nicefrac{f_1(i)}{f_0(i)}=0$, but is itself not dominated by any of the constraints in the same manner.
+It turns out that this is the precise condition that dictates whether or not a constraint has to be respected when taking point-wise limits of elements in $\mathcal{C}$.
+Indeed, as shown in the theorem below, any constraint on $\mathcal{C}$ that is dominated by another constraint in the sense described above cannot be violated by taking point-wise limits.
+Therefore, if we add a restriction to $\mathcal{C}$ that dominates the constant function $1$, i.e. that is defined by some function $f_1$ with $\lim_{n\to \infty} f_1(n)=\infty$, then the RIPr cannot be a strict sub-probability measure.